GMSSH/GMSSH/README.md

 ## Developing a New App

+🚀 Fast Track: Jump Straight into Coding
-Want to jump straight into coding?
-If you prefer to start building an application immediately without diving into the framework design of GMSSH, click here to begin your developer journey: https://doc-dev.gmssh.com/en/
+Want to build an app immediately?
+If you prefer to skip the architectural theory and start your developer journey right now, click the link below:

+👉 Start Your Developer Journey

+📖 Understanding GMSSH Design Philosophy
-However, if you prefer to grasp the design philosophy behind GMSSH prior to development, please review the key points below:
+If you prefer to grasp the underlying architecture before writing code, here is a deep dive into the core concepts:

+1. 🏗️ GMSSH Development Workflow
-**1. GMSSH Development Workflow:** To start, one must understand the core architectural philosophy.
-GMSSH is far more than just a Web server—it is an intricate **process orchestration system**.
+To start, one must understand the core architectural philosophy.
+GMSSH is far more than just a Web server—it is an intricate process orchestration system.

-**2. The Core Engine: `ga_main`** Within GMSSH's topology, `ga_main` is the cornerstone, serving as the system's central nervous system and routing nexus.
-Distinct from the traditional LAMP model where Apache/Nginx process business logic directly, `ga_main` is architected to be a **lightweight, high-performance microkernel**.
+2. 🧠 The Core Engine: ga_main
+Within GMSSH's topology, ga_main is the cornerstone, serving as the system's "central nervous system" and routing nexus.

+Distinct from LAMP: Unlike Apache/Nginx which often process business logic directly, ga_main is architected as a lightweight, high-performance microkernel.

-**3. Process Isolation & Stability** `ga_main` is decoupled from business logic; its sole purpose is to handle lifecycle management and traffic dispatching.
-All features, from the official File Manager to custom Nginx Managers, run as isolated **child processes**.
+3. 🛡️ Process Isolation & Stability
+ga_main is fully decoupled from business logic; its sole purpose is lifecycle management and traffic dispatching.
+All features—from the official File Manager to custom Nginx Managers—run as isolated child processes.

-This design guarantees robustness.
-A crash in a third-party plugin (e.g., due to memory leaks) will only terminate that single process, without bringing down `ga_main` or other services.
-The system monitors these processes and automatically handles restarts or error reporting.
-This **"sandboxed"** approach is what makes GMSSH a modern, high-reliability platform.
+Sandboxed Reliability: If a third-party plugin crashes (e.g., due to memory leaks), it only terminates that single process. ga_main and other services remain unaffected.

+Auto-Recovery: The system actively monitors processes and handles restarts automatically.

-**4. Gateway & Protocol Translation** `ga_main` functions as the **ingress gateway**, aggregating all traffic from client interfaces (Electron/Web).
-Its core responsibilities include request validation (AuthN/AuthZ), App ID resolution, and dispatching requests to specific backend applications.
-Effectively, it acts as a bridge, seamlessly converting external HTTP/WebSocket protocols into internal **IPC (Inter-Process Communication)**.
+4. 🌉 Gateway & Protocol Translation
+ga_main functions as the ingress gateway, aggregating all traffic from client interfaces (Electron/Web).

-**5. Kernel-level Data Transmission Mechanism** While the TCP/IP protocol stack is universal (even on `localhost`), it incurs significant overhead: data packets must traverse the full network stack, involving segmentation, checksum calculation, routing table lookups, and firewall rule filtering.
+Responsibilities: It handles Request Validation (AuthN/AuthZ), App ID resolution, and dispatching.

+Transparent Bridge: It seamlessly converts external HTTP/WebSocket protocols into internal IPC (Inter-Process Communication).

+5. ⚡ Kernel-level Data Transmission
-In contrast, **Unix Domain Sockets (UDS)** operate as a file-system-based communication mechanism.
-Data is copied directly within **Kernel Memory Buffers**, completely bypassing the network protocol stack.
+While standard TCP/IP incurs overhead (segmentation, checksums, firewall filtering), GMSSH leverages Unix Domain Sockets (UDS) for superior performance.
+Data is copied directly within Kernel Memory Buffers, bypassing the network stack entirely.

-- **Zero-Copy Performance:** In advanced implementations, UDS achieves near zero-copy performance, drastically reducing CPU context switches.
-- **Low Latency:** For applications requiring high-frequency data exchange—such as "Real-time Terminals" or "Log Streams"—UDS offers microsecond-level latency, far superior to the millisecond-level latency of TCP.
+🚀 Zero-Copy Performance: Drastically reduces CPU context switches.

+⏱️ Low Latency: Microsecond-level latency (vs. TCP's millisecond-level), perfect for "Real-time Terminals" or "Log Streams."

-- **Security:** UDS relies on file system permissions for access control.
-Only users with read/write permissions for the Socket file (i.e., `ga_main` and the App owner) can communicate.
-This fundamentally eliminates risks associated with port scanning and unauthorized remote connections.
+🔒 Security: Relies on file system permissions.
+Only ga_main and the App owner can access the socket, fundamentally eliminating port scanning risks.

-**6. Dual-Mode Startup Support** Although UDS is the preferred transport, GMSSH demonstrates architectural flexibility by supporting backend services via **HTTP ports**.
-This facilitates development and debugging (e.g., on Windows machines where UDS is not natively supported) or cross-node deployment scenarios.
-However, in production environments, **UDS should be the default choice** for developers to ensure maximum performance and security.
+6. 🔄 Dual-Mode Startup Support
+Production (Recommended): Use UDS for maximum security and performance.

+Development/Debug: GMSSH supports backend services via HTTP ports, facilitating development on Windows or cross-node deployment scenarios where UDS isn't natively supported.

+7. 📜 JSON-RPC 2.0 Protocol
-**7. JSON-RPC 2.0 Protocol** At the application layer (above the transport layer), GMSSH adopts **JSON-RPC 2.0** as its interaction protocol.
-This is a stateless, lightweight Remote Procedure Call (RPC) protocol.
+At the application layer, GMSSH adopts JSON-RPC 2.0—a stateless, lightweight RPC protocol.
+This makes the backend language-agnostic (Python, Go, Rust, Node.js, etc.).

-- **Request Structure:** Contains the `jsonrpc` version, `method` (name of the function to be invoked), `params` (parameter object or array), and `id` (unique request identifier).
+Request Structure:

+jsonrpc: Version

+method: Function name

+params: Arguments (object/array)

+id: Unique identifier

+Response Structure:

-- **Response Structure:** Contains the execution `result` or an `error` object.
+Returns execution result or an error object.

-This protocol choice renders the backend **language-agnostic**.
-As long as a language can read/write Sockets and parse JSON, developers can use Python, Go, Rust, or even Node.js to write backend logic, greatly enriching the ecosystem's diversity.